caspears/CapStatement/README.md

 The fhirclient requires the r4models to be installed (also included in this repository in the fhirclient folder.
 These modified R4 models need to be installed with the fhirclient pip site-package in [installdir]/lib/python/site-packages/fhirclient

-## Genertate CapabilityStatement with Narrative from xslx file
+## Generate CapabilityStatement with Narrative from xslx file

 Usage: `python3 R4CapStatement_Maker.py [xlsx file]`

-## Genertate CapabilityStatement Narrative from existing CapabilityStatement
+## Generate CapabilityStatement Narrative from existing CapabilityStatement

-Usage: `python3 R4CapStatement_NarrativeMaker.py [json file] {[Artifacts Folder]}`
+Usage: `python3 R4CapStatement_NarrativeMaker.py [json file (wildcards supported)] {[Artifacts Folder]}`

 Currently creates a new CapabilityStatement json file prefixed with "Narrative-"

+Wildcards for json file name will iterate on all matches (i.e. support for generating narratives for multiple CapabilityStatement files at the same time)

 Artifacts folder is optional.
 It is the location of the locally (pre)built FHIR IG artifacts (output folder).
 This is used to retrieve the names (title) of artifacts to use as the link text in the generated narrative.
 For any artifacts for which a name was not retrieved (e.g. no artifact folder provided or externally defined references), the script will attempt to retrieve the artifact (and name) using the artifact's specified url.